micene09/scarlett/docs/api/class.md

  * `TResponse` is the `response.data` type (typescript intellisense)
  * `TError` is the **optional** `response.error.data` type

+For more details about the response object, visit the [Response Object](/api/response-object) section.

 ```typescript
 const client = new RestClient({
 	host: "https://server.com",